XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 So named because of their descent from the ancient alphabet called Brahmi, the Brahmic scripts are a large family of writing systems used primarily in India and South-East Asia.
-All Brahmic alphabets are written from left to right, and have as a defining feature that the characters can change shape or switch position depending on context.
+All Brahmic alphabets are written from left to right, and their defining feature is that the characters can change shape or switch position depending on context.
 They are abugidas, i.e. writing systems in which consonants are written with an implied vowel, and only deviations from that implied vowel (usually a short /a/ or schwa) are marked.